 In the summer and fall of 2008, we embarked on a huge renovation project.
 First, we dismantled the front range (our five oldest greenhouses) and replaced them with a newer, more spacious structure.
 By the way, many of those old cypress rafters are still good and are being recycled into benches!
 Our second big project was to close the Highway 19 entrance and move our entrance to 500S.
 This new entrance has separate “enter” and “exit” lanes.
 We also have expanded the parking lot, added a loading zone, and moved the nursery to a more convenient area.

-Garden Gate Greenhouse, Inc. now comprises over 65,000 square feet of covered growing/display area.
+Garden Gate Greenhouse, Inc. now comprises over 70,000 square feet of covered growing/display area.
 We provide a full range of spring bedding and vegetable plants, specialty pots, hanging baskets, combination planters, foliage plants, and perennials.
-We also carry a small but excellent selection of flowering shrubs and trees in our newly located and expanded nursery area.
-We grow 5,000 fall mums in 8” pots, along with another 1,000 in 41⁄2” pots.
+We also carry an excellent selection of flowering shrubs and trees in our expanded nursery area.
+We grow 5,000 fall mums in 8” pots, along with another 1,000 in 4 1⁄2” pots.
 We continue to be committed to educating the public and fostering a love for the environment.
 Our exterior display gardens enhance the atmosphere of the greenhouse range, as well as provide examples of cultivars in a natural environment.
 We offer free on-site informational workshops in the spring and fall.
 A favorite activity has been our “On the Road, Again” bus tours during the summer.
-Thus far, we have sponsored six bus tours to areas of interest to gardeners.